ktchan33GBC/Investment_Management_with_Python_and_Machine-Learning/README.md

 ## About this Specialization:

-+ Specialization provided by Google Cloud and New York Institute of Finance , Available on Coursera platform.
++ Specialization provided by EDHEC Business School , Available on Coursera platform.

 + Focus: Comprehensive introduction to modern Investment Management methods with an emphasis on data science and machine learning techniques for enhanced investment decisions.